nus-cs2103-AY2223S1/ip/docs/README.md

  | `delete TASK_NUMBER`                        | Delete task                    |
  | `find KEYWORD`                              | Find task by provided keyword  |
  | `archive [PATH] [/force]`                   | Archive task list              |

+## Troubleshooting

+- If you encounter issues regarding characters not being displayed correctly, you may the following command in your preferred terminal: `java -Dfile.encoding=UTF-8 -jar duke.jar`.